-1.1 The engine manufacturer is to have a quality control system that is suitable for the actual engine types to be certified by the Society.
+1.1 The engine manufacturer is to have a quality control system that is suitable for the actual engine types to be certified by TL.
 The quality control system is also to apply to any sub-suppliers.
-The Society reserves the right to review the system or parts thereof.
+TL reserves the right to review the system or parts thereof.
 Materials and components are to be produced in compliance with all the applicable production and quality instructions specified by the engine manufacturer.
-The Society requires that certain parts are verified and documented by means of Society Certificate (SC), Work Certificate (W) or Test Report (TR).
+TL requires that certain parts are verified and documented by means of TL Certificate (SC), Work Certificate (W) or Test Report (TR).

-1.2 Society Certificate (SC)
+1.2 TL Certificate (SC)

-This is a document issued by the Society stating:
+This is a document issued by TL stating:

-- conformity with Rule requirements. - that the tests and inspections have been carried out on the certified product itself, or on samples taken from the certified product itself. - that the inspection and tests were performed in the presence of the Surveyor or in accordance with special agreements, i.e. ACS.
+- conformity with Rule requirements. - that the tests and inspections have been carried out on: - · the finished certified component itself; or - on samples taken from earlier stages in the production of the component, when applicable. - that the inspection and tests were performed in the presence of the Surveyor or in accordance with special agreements, i.e. Alternative Certification Scheme (ACS).